The 80/20 Rule: How To Achieve More With Less In Life

 The 80/20 rule tells us that a large proportion of results is due to a small portion of causes.

-• 20% of input leads to 80% of output.
-I call these the 20% high-impact tasks.
-High-value because they create high-impact results.
+• 20% of input in a situation leads to 80% of total output.
+I call these the 20% high-value tasks, because they create high value in your life.

-• On the other hand, 80% of input leads to only 20% of output.
-I call these the 80% low-impact tasks.
-Low-impact because even when you do them and do them very well, they do not contribute significantly to the outcome.
+• On the other hand, 80% of input leads to only 20% of total output.
+I call these the 80% low-value tasks.
+Low-value because even when you do them and do them perfectly, they do not add much value to your life.

 It doesn’t have to be exactly 80-20 — for example, 70% of output can be caused by 30% of input, or 60% of output can be caused by 40% of input.
 The percentages of input and output don’t have to add up to 100 percent either — 70% of output can be caused by 20% (vs. 30%) of input.
 It just happened that Pareto’s observation was 80-20 (rather than 70-20 or 60-10).

-The point is to know that (a) the relationship between input and output is often not 1:1, and (b) some inputs are far more impactful than others.
+The point is to know that (a) the relationship between input and output is often not 1:1, and (b) some inputs have far more impact than others.

-The 80/20 rule has two implications for you and me.
+The 80/20 rule has two implications for us.

 Fact #1: Understanding that Less is More